 What is CPQ software, and how does it benefit sales organizations?

-CPQ streamlines the sales process, reduces administrative tasks, and ensures the delivery of accurate quotes to buyers.
-Some advanced CPQ solutions also track buyer engagement with the quote, monitor deal progress, and provide analytics on the sales process.
+CPQ streamlines the sales process, reduces administrative tasks, and ensures the delivery of accurate quotes to buyers, which enhances the customer experience.
+Some advanced CPQ software solutions also track buyer engagement with the quote, monitor deal progress, and provide analytics on the sales process.

-Price management allows sellers to choose between products, packages, and services, and offer approved discounts.
+Price management allows sales people to choose between product options, packages, and services, and offer approved discounts.

 Quote generation ensures everything comes together in a way that is on-brand, legally compliant, and contains all necessary collateral to help close the deal.